DevSnicket/plugin-discovery/README.md

 ```bash
 yarn add @devsnicket/plugin-discovery-create-repository
 ```
 The create repository package contains a factory function.
-When this function is called and exported a type of plug-in is defined (in this example "someSortOfPlugins").
+When this function is called and the return repository object is exported a plug-in contract is defined (in this example "someSortOfPlugins").

 ```javascript
 // someSortOfPlugins.js